stark-lang/stark/doc/stark-language-reference.md

 #### Permission

-The permission defines how the allowed interactions with an object.
+The permission defines which interactions are allowed with an object.

 > **Rule-1240**: `readable` is the implicit default permission for functions and ref.
 The pointed object can be read from, it won't mutate the object.
 The object might mutate in the future.